josep-lumbreras/josep-lumbreras.github.io/_pages/about.md

 ## Research interests

-My main line of research lies in proving rigorous theoretical results at the intersection of Reinforcement Learning and Quantum Information.
+My main line of research lies in proving rigorous theoretical results at the intersection of Machine Learning and Quantum Information.
 Specifically I am interested in the application of multi-armed bandit theory to quantum learning tasks, as well as contributions to the classical problem of stochastic bandits.
 This includes: